TV Xuxa: Children's program (2005–2007)

-The second stage was in a spaceships,as reminds of her career trademark.
+The second stage was in a spaceships, as reminds of her career trademark.
 In the same year, Xuxa completed 20 years on TV Globo and had a special program.

 The third and last of the children's program, the stage is now on top of tables.

 Sessão X

-"Sessão X" was a TV Xuxa's section, which airs some cartoons and sitcoms.
-Some of them are The Fairly OddParents, SpongeBob SquarePants, The Suite Life of Zack & Cody, That's So Raven, Lizzie McGuire, Hannah Montana, Cory in the House, Stickin' Around, Potatoes and Dragons, Avatar: The Last Airbender, Power Rangers, He-Man and the Masters of the Universe (2002), Sonic X and Dungeons & Dragons.
+"Sessão X" was a TV Xuxa section, which airs some cartoons.
+Some of them are The Fairly OddParents, SpongeBob SquarePants, Stickin' Around, Potatoes and Dragons, Avatar: The Last Airbender, Power Rangers, He-Man and the Masters of the Universe (2002), Sonic X and Dungeons & Dragons.

 Game show (2008–2014)

 TV Xuxa was reformulated to change public and debuting new format, hourly and attractions.
 When it became game show came to be viewed weekly on Saturdays with the intention of rejuvenating the public.
 The program stopped showing cartoons, invested in play, and Xuxa began to receive her guests on a stage designed to interviews and musical numbers.
 At this stage, Xuxa talked with singers Justin Bieber (outside the studio, when he came to show in Brazil), and Taylor Swift, who put everyone to dance to the sound of live hits "We Are Never Ever Getting Back Together" and "Long Live" (song that was a duet with Brazilian singer Paula Fernandes).